-The blue-emitting Ir(III) metal complexes 1 - 5 were successfully obtained by simply heating both pro-chelate precursors, with IrCl3·3H2O and KOAc in refluxing propionic acid (see ESI for details).
+The blue-emitting Ir(III) metal complexes 1-5 were successfully obtained by simply heating both prochelate precursors, with $IrCl_3 \cdot 3H_2O$ and KOAc in refluxing propionic acid (see the Supporting Information for details).
 This one-pot synthetic protocol offers much better product yields compared to the original procedures.[14]
-In the X-ray structure of [Ir(mbib)(pzpyOphF)] 4 (Figure S1), the enlarged terminal-to-terminal bite angle of C-Ir-N = 168.25(14)° involving the pzpyOphF chelate suggests a reduced geometrical distortion compared to other Ir(III) complexes with 6-pyrazolyl-2-phenylpyridine chelates (~157°) and this distortion is believed to be beneficial to the increased ligand field strength and reduced quenching of the emission.[20]
+In the X-ray structure of [Ir(mbib)(pzpyOphF)] 4 (Figure S1, Supporting Information), the enlarged terminalto-terminal bite angle of C-Ir-N = 168.25(14)° involving the pzpyOphF chelate suggests a reduced geometrical distortion compared to other Ir(III) complexes with 6-pyrazolyl-2-phenylpyridine chelates ( $\approx$ 157°) and this distortion is believed to be beneficial to the increased ligand field strength and reduced quenching of the emission.[20]

 The absorption spectra of all five Ir(III) complexes in $CH_2Cl_2$ solutions are depicted in Figure 1, while Table 1 lists the respective photophysical data.
-Complexes 3 - 4 exhibit more intense absorption peaks in the shorter wavelength region (260 $\sim$ 350 nm) than other analogues due to the benzo substituents present in the pincer dicarbene chelate.
-The weaker absorption peaks occurring in the 350 to 430 nm region are attributed to the mixed singlet and triplet metal-to-ligand charge transfer (MLCT) transitions in all five complexes.
+Complexes 3-4 exhibit more intense absorption peaks in the shorter wavelength region (260-350 nm) than other analogues due to the benzo substituents present in the pincer dicarbene chelate.
+The weaker absorption peaks occurring in the 350-430 nm region are attributed to the mixed singlet and triplet metal-to-ligand charge transfer (MLCT) transitions in all five complexes.

-The five bis-tridentate Ir(III) metal complexes 1 - 5 show emission onsets at ~425 nm, peak maxima at ~472 nm, and two weak shoulders at ca. 448 and 505 nm and emission full width at half maxima (FWHM) of ~3330 - 3700 cm-1 (Figures 2 and Table 1).
+The five bis-tridentate Ir(III) metal complexes 1-5 show emission onsets at ~425 nm, peak maxima at ~472 nm, and two weak shoulders at ~448 and 505 nm and emission full width at half maxima (FWHM) of ~3330-3700 cm-1 (Figure 2 and Table 1).
 The very shifting of emission maxima implies that the substituents in these complexes have little effect on the emission color.
-The emission of 2 differs slightly from other Ir(III) complexes with a less structured profile and the peak maximum is red-shifted to 478 nm.
-All emission spectra of these complexes are clearly blue shifted vs. the emission spectrum for the Ir(III) reference SB as shown in Figure 2.
+The emission of 2 differs slightly from other Ir(III) complexes with a less structured profile and the peak maximum is redshifted to 478 nm.
+All emission spectra of these complexes are clearly blue shifted versus the emission spectrum for the Ir(III) reference SB as shown in Figure 2.

-The high emission quantum yields ( $\Phi$ ) of all studied complexes 1 - 5 are fostered by the rigidified skeleton of the bis-tridentate architecture.
+The high emission quantum yields ( $\Phi$ ) of all studied complexes 1-5 are fostered by the rigidified skeleton of the bis-tridentate architecture.[11]
 Their phosphorescent nature ( $S_0 \leftarrow T_1$ ) is verified by the drastic oxygen quenching in aerated solution and long emission lifetime recorded upon degassing (Table 1).
-The observed emission lifetimes of 3 and 4 are found to be substantially longer than their counterparts 1 and 2 apparently due to the enhanced conjugation of the benzimidazolylidene (vs. imidazolylidene) fragments.
+The observed emission lifetimes of 3 and 4 are found to be substantially longer than their counterparts 1 and 2 apparently due to the enhanced conjugation of the benzimidazolylidene (vs imidazolylidene) fragments.
 This fused ring conjugation leads to a lowered electron density at the Ir(III) metal center and, hence, reduced MLCT character at the excited state.
-The reduced emission lifetimes for 2 and 3 (3 and 4 and 4 and 4 and 4 and 4 and 4 are found in the formula of 4 and 4 and 4 are found in the formula of 4 and 4 and 4 and 4 are found in the formula of 4 additional But group at the pyridyl group of the phenoxy-containing tridentate chelate in 5, shows similar oxidation potentials but different reduction potentials by 0.16 V.
+The reduced emission lifetimes for 2 and 5 ( $\tau{obs}$ = 4.4 and 8.7 μs) in CH2Cl2 at RT indicate greater MLCT contributions in these complexes compared to 1, 3, and 4 ( $\tau{obs}$ from 19 to 61 μs).
+Therefore, Ir(III) complexes 2 and 5 are considered to be the most suitable OLED emitters (for comparison, SB has an observed lifetime of 5.4 μs).

-Cyclic voltammetry studies on 1 - 5 reveal reversible oxidation and irreversible reduction waves (Figure S2) with data summarized in Table 1.
-Complexes 1 and 3 have more positive redox potentials compared to 2, 4 and 5, in accord with the attachment of electron-withdrawing (CF3) and electron-donating (But) groups.
-Comparison between 2 and 5, where the complexes differ only by the presence of an
+Cyclic voltammetry studies on 1-5 reveal reversible oxidation and irreversible reduction waves (Figure S2, Supporting Information) with data summarized in Table 1.
+Complexes 1 and 3 have more positive redox potentials compared to 2, 4, and 5, in accord with the attachment of electron-withdrawing (CF3) and electron-donating (But) groups.
+Comparison between 2 and 5, where the complexes differ only by the presence of an additional But group at the pyridyl group of the phenoxy-containing tridentate chelate in 5, shows similar oxidation potentials but different reduction potentials by 0.16 V.